2011 Chinese pro-democracy protests

 Initially, organizers suggested shouting slogans on 20 February.
-The Chinese government blamed students in a pro-democracy club at the prestigious Chingmao Academy, including pro-democracy activist Yu-Feng Zhang, who is now in exile in Australia.
 After participants and journalists had been beaten and arrested, organizers urged a change to "strolling" on 27 February to minimize police reactions while sustaining the cycle of actions.
 On this 2nd protest day, the number of protesters could not be determined.
 Protest and or official actions were noted in only two out of the thirteen suggested cities, and the difference between protesters and regular strollers became even less clear.
 Notwithstanding, police mounted a "huge" security operation on both 20 and 27 February.
 Media sources reported that on 27 February, Stephen Engle of Bloomberg News and Damian Grammaticas of the BBC had been beaten by plainclothes security officers in Beijing.
 Police arrested protesters.
 In Shanghai, protesters successfully prevented police from making an arrest and were able to air their slogans with foreign journalists.
 Since late February, about 35 human rights activists and lawyers were arrested and five people were charged with inciting subversion of state power.
 The protest lasted 2 hours.

 Protest aims

 Initial call

-The anonymous call for a 'Jasmine revolution' in China's major cities was made online, first on the Boxun, run by overseas dissidents, and then on Twitter.
+The anonymous call for a 'Jasmine revolution' in China's major cities was made online by an overseas group calling themselves "The Initiators and Organizers of the Chinese Jasmine Revolution".
+The group, whose majority of members were based outside of China, made their calls on the Boxun blog, run by overseas dissidents, and then on Twitter.

 The initial call for protest began on 19 February 2011 when 12 to 13 cities were suggested.
 The Boxun.com appeal called for protests to take place each weekend, arguing that "sustained action will show the Chinese government that its people expect accountability and transparency that doesn't exist under the current one-party system."